sunyit-ncsclub/cloner/README.md

 # NCS Club Cloner

-This is a system built to all users to select an operating system image to install to a phyiscal device.
+This is a system built to all users to select an operating system image to install to a physical device.

 An 'image' is the tarred and gzipped (tar.gz) root filesystem